rsyncOSX/RsyncGUI/README.md

 ### Compile

 To compile the code, install Xcode and open the RsyncGUI project file.
 Before compiling, open in Xcode the `RsyncGUI/General` preference page (after opening the RsyncGUI project file) and replace your own credentials in `Signing`, or disable Signing.
-There is also a makefile utilized for compiling (`make` or `make release`).